Mary Arden's House

 Though it seems funny, it does show how conscious of status symbols and wealth the Elizabethan period became, as social standing began a slow move away from status based on noble name and rank, to a system that recognized wealth as the major basis for status.

-Perhaps the finest piece of furniture is a 16th century cupboard with Stuart paneling.
-More rare is a lovely copper mold for making sugar biscuits.
-Children will especially enjoy the Elizabethan mouse trap, which thuds down with a startling 'thump' on an unsuspecting model mouse.
+Perhaps the finest piece of furniture is a 16th-century cupboard with Stuart panelling.
+More rare is a lovely copper mould for making sugar biscuits.
+Children will especially enjoy the Elizabethan mousetrap, which thuds down with a startling 'thump' on an unsuspecting model mouse.